macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 **Note**: Some themes have this option in Player Options instead of Song Options, and some themes enable hard clear.
 Also, may change the options depending on theme.

-# Bar Drain
+# Gauge Drain

-Normal: Self explanatory.
+NORMAL: Self explanatory.
 Known as "Normal-Drain" internally.

-No Recover: Don't recover life upon scoring well.
+PRESSURE: Don't recover life upon scoring well.
+Known as "NoRecover" internally.

 Sudden Death: Same as Battery + 1 life (RISKY on _DDR_ series).
 If you miss a note you fail.

-**Note**: Some versions/variants implements custom LIFE GAUGE changes in the _Preferences.ini_ or _stepmania.ini_ on earlier versions, that may be changed by the user.
+**Note**: Some versions/variants implement custom LIFE GAUGE changes that alterate PRESSURE and SUDDENDEATH in the _Preferences.ini_ or _stepmania.ini_ on earlier versions, that may be changed by the user.

 # Battery Lives